 The boxcar door finally opened when the train stopped at Auschwitz.
 As they stepped off the car, adjusting their eyes to the sunlight, Dr. Josef Mengele — the Nazi “Angel of Death” — stood before them, signaling to the right, meaning so-called life in the work camp, or left, condemning Jews to certain death.

 Mengele sent Shoshana to the right and her parents and grandparents left to “shower.”
-Those she loved most took their final anguished breaths in a gas chamber, then burned to ash in the crematorium.
+But those she loved most instead went to the gas chambers.

 Hope for the High Holy Days…and Beyond

 Shoshana’s family died.
 But Shoshana survived.
 And she still survives.
 Now 98, this sweet elderly woman lives with her handicapped daughter.
 Until the ongoing pandemic, the two relied on a Fellowship soup kitchen for their meals each day.

 The crisis hasn’t really affected Shoshana’s economic condition, as she has always been impoverished.
 But mentally, the pandemic has kept her homebound and alone.